InovaCidades/SensoryInteraction/README.md

 # SensoryInteraction

-This project is a case of study about the interaction technologies applied to some specific enviroments.
+This project is a case of study about the augmented reality possible hardwares applied into a enviroment developed in Unity.

 ### Project support:
 > [InovaCidades](http://www.inovacidades.org.br/)